udit-uniyal/killercoda-kubearmor/kubearmor-killercoda/intro.md

-KubeArmor: The Kubernetes Security Solution You Need
+The Kubernetes Security Solution You Need